-Biological Sciences w/Lab 8
+Diologi car belefices w/Lab

-General, Developmental and 9
+General , Developmental and 9

-Human Anatomy w/Lab 4
+Human Anatomy w/Lab4

-Upper Level Psychology or
+Upper I Level Psychology or

-Human Physiology w/Lab 4
+Human Physiology w/Lab4

-Upper Level Sociology or
+Upper I Level Sociology or

-General College Chemistry I w/ Lab.
-4
+General College Chemistry I w/ Lab 8

 College Physics w/ Lab I&II 8

-Introduction to Statistics 3
+Introduc ction to Statistics3

-Calculus, Pre Cal/Trig or higher 3
+Calculu s, Pre Cal/Trig or higher 3

 Speech 3

 English Composition/Grammar 6

+(bey ond the basic English Composition)

+Develop omental Psychology 3

+Level Psychology, Sociology or

+Ethi cs3

-- 4. A minimum of 80 hours of observation, volunteer or paid service in physical therapy under the supervision of a licensed physical therapist at a hospital, nursing home, rehabilitation center, outpatient clinic or community center.
+4. A minimum of 80 hours of observation,

+volunteer or paid service in physical therapy

+under the supervision of a licensed physical

+therapist at a hospital, nursing home,

+rehabilitation center, outpatient clinic or

+community center.
 (Two sites are suggested)

-- 5. Graduate Record Exam (GRE) or Miller
+5. Graduate Record Exam (GRE) or Miller

 Analogies Test (MAT) scores.
 A passing score

 on the Test of English as a Foreign Language

 (TOEFL), the Test of Written English (TWE)

 and the Test of Spoken English (TSE) for

 international students; All exam results should be

 received by the application deadline.

-- 6. Two recommendations are required: one from a physical therapist documenting applicant's exposure to a physical therapy clinical setting; the other from an instructor, academic advisor or recent employer who can evaluate the applicant's academic abilities and character.
+6. Three recommendations are required: one from a

+physical therapist documenting applicant's

+exposure to a physical therapy clinical setting;

+the other two can come from another physical

+therapist, college professor, academic advisor or

+recent employer who can evaluate the applicant's

+academic abilities and character.

-- 7. A written personal statement demonstrating the student's ability to communicate clearly his or her interest in pursuing the clinical doctorate in physical therapy; and
+7. A written personal statement demonstrating the

+student's ability to communicate clearly his or
-- 8. A campus visit may be required.